Research Centers and Programs

 The process of rapid proliferation and tumor expansion exposes tumor cells to multiple sources of internal and external stress.
 Tumor cells have adapted ways to maintain cellular homeostasis that allow them to survive and thrive under conditions that would destroy less resilient cells.
 Among the most important of these adaptation mechanisms is metabolic reprogramming.
 By rewiring their metabolic pathways, cancer cells are able to maintain redox and amino acid homeostasis and epigenetic stability, while generating the extra energy and biomaterials that are necessary to sustain their growth.
 Our current studies of Ewing sarcoma are investigating how serine biosynthesis and amino acid flux contribute to tumor progression.
 Importantly, these studies have identified critical connections between the epigenome and metabolic reprogramming that we hypothesize are necessary for metastasis.

-Dr. Lawlor joined Seattle Children’s and the Ben Towne Center for Childhood Cancer Research in June 2020.
-She is co-center director for basic and translational science and the associate director for cancer biology.
-Dr. Lawlor is also a professor of Pediatrics at the University of Washington, adjunct professor in the Department of Laboratory Medicine and Pathology, and an affiliate investigator in the Clinical Research Division of the Fred Hutchinson Cancer Research Center.
+Lawlor joined Seattle Children’s and the Ben Towne Center for Childhood Cancer Research in June 2020 and currently serves as interim director for the center.
+She is also a professor of Pediatrics at the University of Washington and adjunct professor in the Department of Laboratory Medicine and Pathology.
 The overall goal of her research is to discover and define differences between normal developmental and sarcoma biology that will enable discovery of targeted therapeutics that are less toxic to growing children.